breatheco-de/exercise-unit-test-with-jest/.learn/exercises/03-Entry-point/README.md

 # `03` Entry Point

-Ok, we have successfully installed jest! and we are going to use it soon...
+Ok, we have successfully installed jest!
+And we are going to use it soon...

 But first, we  have to create a file that will represent the entry point of our application.